 The weighting strategy employed by the survey (described in section 7) is intended to minimise the extent of bias.
 The issue of residual bias is considered by comparing key results from the SHS with comparator data.
 The publication of the 2011 Census is the most accurate source of population data which is used by National Records of Scotland (with other sources of data on migration) to produce mid-year population estimates.
-While the 2011 Census figures are four years behind the 2015 SHS data, they ought to be comparable as changes in the distribution of age and household types are relatively small year to year.
+While the 2011 Census figures are five years behind the 2016 SHS data, they ought to be comparable as changes in the distribution of age and household types are relatively small year to year.

-9.1 Comparisons with Scotland's Census 2011 and mid-2014 Population Estimates
+9.1 Comparisons with Scotland's Census 2011 and mid-2016 Population Estimates

-Comparisons with Scotland's Census 201122 and the mid-year population estimates shows that the weighted SHS sample appears to be generally robust in terms of variables associated with accommodation/property characteristics.
-Table 9.1 shows that outright ownership appears to be over-represented whilst social rented accommodation is under-represented.
+Comparisons with Scotland's Census 201123 and the mid-year population estimates show that the weighted SHS sample appears to be generally robust in terms of variables associated with accommodation/property characteristics.
+Table 9.1: Comparison of tenure of household between Census 2011 and SHS 2016 estimates shows that outright ownership appears to be overrepresented whilst social rented accommodation is under-represented.
 The survey weighting reduces the difference between the unweighted SHS survey results and the Census 2011 estimates, though differences do still remain.